-Error correcting codes (ECCs) are commonly used in memories to protect against soft errors and thereby enhance system reliability and data integrity [Chen 84], Single-error-correcting and double-error-[Gray 00]. detecting (SEC-DED) codes are generally used for this purpose.
+As technology continues to scale with smaller features sizes, lower power supply voltages, and higher operating frequencies, the soft error rate in logic circuits is rapidly increasing [1].
+Concurrent error detection using error correcting codes at the outputs of a circuit provides a means to detect soft errors quickly before they have a chance to propagate and compromise the data integrity of a system.
+Error correcting codes (ECCs) are commonly used to protect against soft errors and thereby enhance system reliability and data integrity [2,3].
+Single-error-correcting and double-error-detecting (SEC-DED) codes are generally used for this purpose.
 These codes are able to correct single-bit errors and detect double-bit errors in a codeword.
+In this paper, we focus our attention to the ECC checker circuit of a specific type of concurrent error detection: memory ECC, where error correcting codes are used to ensure data integrity during each memory read and write cycle.

+A design criterion that has become very important in recent times is power reduction.
+With increasing miniaturization of devices, power has become a first-order design consideration motivating researchers to look at techniques of reducing power consumption in all components of system design.
+For memory ECC, power reduction is also an important consideration, since the ECC checker circuit is activated during each read and write access to the memory.
+In this work, we focus on reducing power in memory ECC checkers.
 There are many ways to construct SEC-DED codes and implement the corresponding ECC circuitry.
 While previous research has focused on minimizing area and delay in ECC circuitry, this paper looks at minimizing power in addition to minimizing area and delay.
 By considering power during the design of ECC circuitry, significant reductions can be achieved at little or no cost in terms of area and delay.

-As power has become a first-order design consideration, researchers have begun looking at techniques to reduce power consumption in error detection circuitry.
+For portable electronics this will help extend battery life.

 While conventional low power design methodologies that have been developed for general circuits can be applied to the design of error detection circuitry in a straightforward manner, there are some special properties of error detection circuitry that can be exploited to further reduce power consumption.
-One such 2 Machine Learning Research Group, Dept. of Computer Sciences, University of Texas, Austin, TX 78712-1188. sugato@cs.utexas.edu property is the fact that error detection circuitry typically contains large amounts of symmetry.
+One such property is the fact that error detection circuitry typically contains large amounts of symmetry.
 For example, parity trees and two-rail checker trees are totally symmetric with respect to their inputs and thus allow complete freedom in the ordering of the inputs.
 The inputs can be ordered in any way with no change in the function of the circuit and no real impact on the area or delay.
-This property was first exploited to minimize power in [Favalli 97].
-Favalli and Metra considered signal probability on a level-bylevel basis to order the inputs in two-rail checkers to minimize power (the method can also be used for parity trees).
-In [Mohanram 02], spatial correlation among signals was used for input ordering in parity trees and Berger code checkers.
+This property was first exploited to minimize power in [4].
+Favalli and Metra considered signal probability on a level-by-level basis to order the inputs in two-rail checkers to minimize power (the method can also be used for parity trees).
+In [5], spatial correlation among signals was used for input ordering in parity trees and Berger code checkers.
 A nice feature of both of these methods is that power is reduced essentially for free as there is no impact in terms of area or delay.
 The only cost is the time for computing the input ordering.